 Location: 2905 E Skyline Dr, Tucson, AZ 85718

-Pricing: This event is totally free right down to the free cup of hot cocoa with marshmallows.
+Pricing: This event is totally free right down to the free parking!

 Reid Park Zoo Lights

-Reid Park is a small, yet pleasant zoo with a surprising diversity of animals.
-The zoo is nicely laid out and easily walkable via a short path which winds its’ way around the tiny little zoo.
-While it’s no San Diego or Brookfield, it’s worthy of a stroll if you are in town and a zoo lover, and even more so if you love Christmas festivals as it is one of the only light shows in the area.
+Reid Park is a small, yet pleasant zoo home to a surprising diversity of animals.
+The zoo is nicely laid out and easily walkable via a short path which winds its’ way around the nicely manicured 24 acres.
+While it’s no San Diego or Brookfield, it’s worthy of a stroll if you are a zoo lover.
+During Christmas, they put on one of the top displays in the Southern Arizona region.

 Location: 3400 E Zoo Ct, Tucson, AZ 85716